 How long does a Hawley retainer last?

-A Hawley will typically last 5-10 years.
+A Hawley retainer lasts for 5-10 years.
 The length of time that this device lasts is completely dependent on the care that is taken to prevent breakage and whether or not the retainer is lost and needs replacement.

 Hawley retainers are much more durable than the clear Essix retainer, mostly because of the materials used.
 But that doesn't mean that a Hawley retainer is invincible.
 It is important to always make sure you store your retainer in the case when it isn't in your mouth, to remove your retainer while eating, and to properly clean the retainer daily.

 How to clean Hawley retainers

 Hawley retainers require daily cleaning to prevent gum disease, bad smell, and food debris from becoming trapped against your palate or teeth.
 Oral hygiene is always important, but even more so when there are retainers involved.
 Neglecting to clean your retainer can lead to a build-up of plaque on the acrylic piece and over time impact the health of your teeth.